kmwtechnology/lucille/doc/site/content/en/docs/architecture/components/Config/_index.md

 An indexer sends processed Documents to a specific destination.
 Only one Indexer can be defined; all pipelines will feed to the same Indexer.

-A full indexer configuration has two parts: first, the generic `indexer` configuration, and second, configuration for the specific indexer used in your run.
-For example, to use the `SolrIndexer`, you provide `indexer` and `solr` config.
+A full indexer configuration has two separate config blocks: first, the generic `indexer` configuration, and second, configuration for the specific indexer used in your run.
+For example, to use the `SolrIndexer`, you provide separate `indexer` and `solr` config blocks.

 See [Indexers]({{< relref "docs/architecture/components/Indexers/_index" >}}) for more information about configuring your Indexer.